 - Adwords: If you’re using Adwords, setting up a retargeting campaign is pretty straightforward.
 You just need to enable retargeting, create remarketing lists, and create customized ads to engage users on those lists.
 It also offers site retargeting and remarketing lists for Search Ads (RLSA).
 Read our detailed guide on how to use Adwords: How to Use Google AdWords for Your Business (Beginner’s Guide)

-- Adroll: Adroll makes it extremely easy to set up, execute, and analyze retargeting campaigns.
+- AdRoll: Adroll makes it extremely easy to set up, execute, and analyze retargeting campaigns.
 It supports all popular networks and ad exchanges like Google, Facebook, or Twitter, so you can follow your potential customers wherever they go.
+If you’re debating between AdWords or AdRoll, AdRoll has a much bigger reach and is easier to set up.

 - Retargeter: Retargeter offers both DIY and Managed services to its customers.
 DIY plans are limited to site retargeting and Facebook retargeting while managed services come with additional options like CRM or search retargeting.